 - In Massachusetts, of the 349 total traffic fatalities in 2012, over 20% of those were pedestrians (72).

 While all of these tips may seem like common sense, they are still worth repeating, as over 4,000 people in the United States died in pedestrian accidents in 2012, and over 76,000 pedestrians were injured that same year.
 In order to better protect yourself while walking in a crosswalk or as a pedestrian in general, it is highly recommended to always walk on a sidewalk whenever one is available.
-In the event no sidewalk exists, walk facing traffic.
+In the event that no sidewalk exists, walk facing traffic.
 Wear bright colored clothing and do not wear headphones or talk on a cell phone when crossing a road, even if you are in a crosswalk.
 Carrying a flashlight at night will make you far more visible to drivers.
 Stand clear of buses, hedges, parked cars or other obstacles before crossing a road, so nothing impairs drivers’ ability to spot you before it is too late.

 In Massachusetts, the no-fault insurance system in place allows crosswalk and pedestrian accident victims to recover the costs of at least part of their medical treatments and lost wages through the negligent driver’s insurance or through the personal injury protection the injured pedestrian obtained through their own automobile insurance policy.
 The attorneys at Keches Law Group are here to assist you if you have been injured in a crosswalk accident or as a pedestrian in Massachusetts, Rhode Island or Connecticut.